woohoolabs/yin/README.md

     }

     /**
-     * Provides information about the "meta" section of the current resource.
+     * Provides information about the "id" section of the current resource.
      *
      * The method returns the ID of the current resource which should be a UUID.
      *